 Price List of Android Mobile Phones in India (2015)

-Showing you 1465 Android mobile phone prices in India.
-PriceBaba helps you find the lowest local and online prices of all mobile phones sold in India.
-Last Updated on 2nd September 2015.
+All Android mobile phones with prices in India.
+PriceBaba helps you find the best local & online prices of Android mobile phones currently on sale.
+Last Updated on 13th October 2015.
+View all lists.

 In all probability, even if you have not used one, you must have heard of something called as Android if the world of personal electronics remotely interests you.
 Android smartphones are the highest selling smartphones in the world, and rule the roost when it comes to leading the smartphone race.
 To put it all very simply and in the broadest of terms possible, Android is an OS that is made by Google and its partners which is sourced to the OEM partners that put Android on their manufactured devices.
 As an OS, Android is based on Linux Kernels and is being developed by Google.